jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

   :red:`no`         :red:`no`           :green:`yes`
   ================  ==================  ==================

-* safety with household cleaning products, if the inputs are
+* safety when mixing household cleaning products, if the inputs are

   - is bleach?
   - is soap?

   ================  ==================  ==================
-  is bleach?        is soap?            is safe?
+  is bleach?        is soap?            is safe when mixed?
   ================  ==================  ==================
   :green:`yes`      :green:`yes`        :red:`no`
   :green:`yes`      :red:`no`           :green:`yes`